-According to a comprehensive plan titled Urban Village Element first published in 2005:
+According to a comprehensive plan titled Urban Village Element:

 “Urban villages are community resources that enable the City to: deliver services more equitably, pursue a development pattern that is environmentally and economically sound, and provide a better means of managing growth and change through collaboration with the community in planning for the future of these areas.”

 In other words, Urban Villages are self-sufficient neighborhood hubs designed to provide housing and employment near public transportation.
 They are a city’s solution to accommodating future growth and creating more sustainable neighborhoods.
 By providing housing, employment, services and transportation within neighborhoods, we can make neighborhoods more walkable and local residents don’t have to travel as far to meet their basic needs.
 You might recognize some of Seattle’s urban villages on streets with lots of medium density housing, shops and restaurants, grocery stores, major bus stops and pedestrian open spaces such as parks and activity areas.

 In 2017, the Housing Affordability and Living Agenda (HALA) created six Urban Villages across Seattle to test out the program.
 The rezoning occurred in neighborhoods across U District, downtown Seattle, Chinatown International District, and in the Central Area.
 In these areas, developers are allowed to build more units and add more stories, allowing for a higher level of density in these areas.